BirendraRokaha/dcmrig/Readme.md

 [matchid]
 tag = "PatientID"

-# List of tags that will be masked by the DeID
+# List of tags and VRs that will be masked by the DeID
+# Only PN VR recommended to MASK
 [mask]
-tags = ["PatientID", "PatientName"]
+tags = [ "PatientID","PatientName","InstitutionName","InstitutionAddress","StudyID","AccessionNumber" ]
+vrs = ["PN"]

 # List of tags that will be deleted
 [delete]